 - Playing calming music during triggering events

-Keep in mind that the type and severity of anxiety dictates which treatment (or treatments) will work best for helping your dog feel better.
+Keep in mind that the type and severity of anxiety dictates which options (or options) will work best for helping your dog feel better.

 How to Find the Right Dog Anxiety Supplement